TheMisterPin/shiny-things/post/axios.md

 ### Checklist for Data Retrieval Function

-Error Handling: Implement try-catch blocks to handle and log errors. ❗ Type Safety: Use TypeScript interfaces or types for parameters and responses to ensure type safety. 🔒 HTTP Method Appropriateness: Use the correct HTTP method (get, post, etc.) based on the action. 🚦 Parameter Encoding: Ensure dynamic parameters are correctly encoded in the URL. 🔗 Response Data Parsing: Parse and optionally transform the response data before returning it. 📝 Timeout Handling: Implement timeout handling to manage long-running requests gracefully. ⏳ Cancellation Support: Consider supporting request cancellation if your application requires it. 🛑 Conclusion
+- [ ] **Error Handling:** Implement try-catch blocks to handle and log errors. ❗
+- [ ] **Type Safety:** Use TypeScript interfaces or types for parameters and responses to ensure type safety. 🔒
+- [ ] **HTTP Method Appropriateness:** Use the correct HTTP method (get, post, etc.) based on the action. 🚦
+- [ ] **Parameter Encoding:** Ensure dynamic parameters are correctly encoded in the URL. 🔗
+- [ ] **Response Data Parsing:** Parse and optionally transform the response data before returning it. 📝
+- [ ] **Timeout Handling:** Implement timeout handling to manage long-running requests gracefully. ⏳
+- [ ] **Cancellation Support:** Consider supporting request cancellation if your application requires it. 🛑

-By following this checklist, you'll set up a robust mechanism for making dynamic API requests with Axios in a TypeScript application.
-Ensure to test your implementation thoroughly and adapt the configuration to fit your project's specific requirements.
+**Conclusion:** By following this checklist, you’ll set up a robust mechanism for making dynamic API requests with Axios in a TypeScript application.
+Ensure to test your implementation thoroughly and adapt the configuration to fit your project’s specific requirements.

 ## Step 4: Handling Nested Objects in Data Transformation